tatianegercina/FinTech/02-Homework/18-Blockchain/Instructions/README.md

 ## Proof of Authority Development Chain

-For this assignment, you will take on the role of a new developer at a small bank.
+For this part two assignment, you will take on the role of a new developer at a small bank.

 Your mission, should you choose to accept it, will be to set up a testnet blockchain for your organization.